invictus-anic3tus/tempus/JOURNAL.md

 I have a few minor changes in mind, such as removing the RTC battery and just using the one lipo battery, and I was informed that I need a pullup resistor on GPIO0 and a schottky diode to prevent current backflow from the battery to the USB port.
 I also have to connect both D+ and D-'s of the usb receptacle, and I might remove the 3.3V -> 3V voltage converter for the display backlight.
 We'll see!

 #### 3 hrs

+### day nine - august 8

+i added the changes i said on day eight, and did a few more.
+I added four programmable buttons and some other stuff, and nearly finished routing the PCB! (again).

+more later :D